OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 position: 4
 ---

-Automating the Octopus Deploy upgrade ensures all essential steps are executed during an upgrade.
+Automating the Octopus Deploy upgrade ensures all essential steps are executed during an upgrade and can reduce the outage window to be around 5-10 minutes.
 This guide provides the steps necessary to automate the upgrade process.
-Automating the upgrade process will reduce the outage window to be around 5-10 minutes.

 ## Overview